Migrating from Heroku to Cloud 66

 - A Cloud Account or Your Own Servers — See below.

 An account with your cloud provider of choice.
-Cloud 66 supports AWS, Google Cloud, Azure, Linode, DigitalOcean, Packet, Rackspace and Cloud A.
+Cloud 66 supports AWS, Google Cloud, Microsoft Azure, Linode, DigitalOcean, Packet, Rackspace, OVH, and Cloud A.

 Registered servers are a great way for operations teams to manage and allocate physical server resources for consumption by dev teams.
 Registered servers are a pool of your own servers (on a private or public cloud) that can be used for any application and configuration.
 For more information on how to add your own registered servers, we recommend this tutorial.